Transitioning from IBOR to Risk Free Rates New York

 This course will teach you how to deal with the implications of the transition to risk free rates on cash products, the treasury and operations functions and derivatives market.

-Overview of IBOR to risk free rates and benchmark options
+Overview of IBOR to risk free rates and SOFR

 Impact on risk management and risk control

 Director - US Rates Strategy